 Waivers to Pay Resident Tuition

-A nonresident person, (including a Citizen, a Permanent Resident of the U.S., a person who is eligible to be a Permanent Resident of the U.S., and an eligible nonimmigrant) may qualify to pay resident tuition based on one of the following waiver programs.
+Students classified as non-residents may qualify to pay resident tuition based on one of the following waiver programs.
 The individual remains classified as a non-resident, but a waiver of non-resident tuition is given for each semester of eligibility.

-- The non-resident student is employed at least half-time as a teaching or research assistant in a position related to his/her degree program at a Texas public institution of higher education.
+- The student is employed at least half-time as a teaching or research assistant in a position related to his/her degree program at a Texas public institution of higher education.
 The non-resident spouse and dependent children of the student shall also pay resident tuition.

-- The non-resident student or student’s non-resident spouse or parent is employed at least half-time on a regular monthly salaried basis as a teacher or professor at a Texas public institution of higher education.
+- The student or student’s non-resident spouse or parent is employed at least half-time on a regular monthly salaried basis as a teacher or professor at a Texas public institution of higher education.

-- The non-resident student holds an approved competitive scholarship from Angelo State University of at least $1,000 for the academic year or summer awarded by an official Angelo State University scholarship committee.
+- The student holds an approved competitive scholarship from Angelo State University of at least $1,000 for the academic year or summer awarded by an official Angelo State University scholarship committee.

 - The non-resident student or student’s non-resident spouse or parent has been transferred to Texas by an Economic Development and Diversification program established as part of the state’s Economic Development and Diversification program.